guotong1988/guotong1988.github.io/research/_posts/2021-12-01-relabel-is-all-you-need.md

 4. If the BLEU score of generated sentences of dataset-v1 is far from the human labeled generated sentences of dataset-v1, we think they are the noisy data.

 5. We label the noisy data again by human, while given the generated sentences of model and last label by human as reference.
 In actual operation, it can be a choice question for labeling people.
-The labeling people choose the best result from generation results of model and last labeled result by human.
+The labeling people chooses the best result from generation results of model and last labeled result by human.
 Then we get dataset-v2.

 6. We loop this re-labeling noisy data steps and get the final dataset.
 Then we get model-v2.